xaviertnc/tradedesk/PLAN.md

 [ ] - Implement Trade History Tab:
 3.1. [ ] - Create a UI on the "History" tab to display a list of all past batches.
 3.2. [ ] - Allow the user to click on a batch to see a detailed view of its trades.

+✨ Phase 5: Gemini API Integrations
+This phase focuses on adding AI-powered features to enhance the trading workflow.

+[x] - Implement Live Market Analysis:
+1.1. [x] - Add a "Get Market Analysis" button to the "Trade" tab.
+1.2. [x] - Create a GeminiApiService.php to handle communication with the Gemini API.
+1.3. [x] - Implement a backend action (get_market_analysis) to fetch a USD/ZAR market summary.
+1.4. [x] - Display the analysis in a modal window on the front-end.